Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 For naming, you need to include loc keys to avoid load-up error.
 These can be blank and overwritten by your own mod.

 # Community Mod Triggers
+The *Community Mod Triggers* is used to share scripted triggers to detect each others mods.
+This file is maintained on the CMF GitHub repo.
+If you wish to add your own trigger, either submit a request on the CMF Channel in the Modding Co-op or open a pull request on the repo.
+If you encounter issues or need assistance, reach out on the co-op.
+If you copy this file directly into your mod, you are assuming the duty of keeping it up to date with CMF.

 ## Usage
-Request to have CMF add a trigger for your mod into the CMF compatibility file `01_community_mod_compatibility_triggers.txt`.
+1. Submit a scripted trigger key for use in CMF.
+It should take a format as follows:

+`YOURMOD_is_active_trigger`
-This file contains the scripted triggers all set to return false by default.
+2. Ensure users of your mod are also using CMF.
+The scripted triggers in `00_community_mod_compatibility_triggers.txt` are all set to return false by default.
 This is intentional.

-Your trigger should look like this:
+    *This is how your trigger will look in CMF:*
 ```
-YOURMODNAME_is_active_trigger = {
+YOURMOD_is_active_trigger = {
     always = no
 }
 ```
-Create another file with the name `zz_YOURMODNAME_compatibility_triggers.txt` in the `/common/scripted_triggers` folder of your mod, that contains the following:
+3. Create a file in the `\common\scripted_triggers` folder ***of your mod*** that contains the following:
 ```
-YOURMODNAME_is_active_trigger = {
+REPLACE_OR_CREATE:YOURMOD_is_active_trigger = {
     always = yes
 }
 ```
+*If everything was done correctly, CMF will return your trigger as false when your mod is not loaded, and true when it is loaded.*

 ## Currently Included
 * Anno 1836